stynan27/SOLID-Learning/README.md

 # SOLID-Learning
-Repository to track learnings related to SOLID concepts in Java.
+Repository to track learnings related to SOLID design principles in Java.